-These results support the feasibility and value of integrating EMA and ML to improve behavioral assessment and automate behavioral pattern recognition in healthcare [52].
-The methods described in Section 3 show promise to quantify the impact of psychosocial factors on self-management.

-In previous studies [53, 54] using behavioral observation in the context of identifying patterns of hand hygiene compliance monitoring, from which we obtained useful initial insights into which domains of variables had the most impact on compliance behavior.
+Our results support the feasibility and value of integrating EMA and ML to improve behavioral assessment and automate behavioral pattern recognition in healthcare [52].
+Our methods show promise to quantify the impact of psychosocial factors on self-management.
+In previous studies [53, 54] using behavioral observation in the context of identifying patterns of hand hygiene compliance monitoring, from which we obtained very useful initial insights into which domains of variables had the most impact on compliance behavior.
 Based on the current findings, similar experiments are needed with larger samples to prioritize multiple potential domains of influence on health behaviors, and advance the assessment and analytic approaches utilized here.